abridged/collabland-dev/docs/upstream-integrations/collab-actions/getting-started.md

 sidebar_position: 1
 ---

-**Collab Actions** is a collection of tools designed to help create miniapps for the Collab.Land marketplace.
+**Collab Actions** is a collection of tools designed to help create miniapps for the Collab.Land miniapps.
 By using Collab Actions, the setup and configuration of the Collab.Land infrastructure, which includes Docker, AWS, security measures, and authentication, is automatically managed for you.

 ### Collab.Land Action Templates